More at rubyonrails.org:

 We will cover custom validations more later.

-3 Common Validation Options
+3 Validation Options

 • :allow_nil: Skip validation if the attribute is nil.